Eczema

 What triggers eczema?

-What makes identifying them so challenging is sometimes a flare-up can occur hours after the initial exposure.
+Triggers are different for everyone.
+What can make identifying them so challenging is sometimes a flare-up can occur hours after the initial exposure.
 Some people may experience symptoms in certain areas of the body or only at certain times of the year.

 Contact allergies